In this article we explain How to Create Site Waste Management Plans (SWMPs) in Easy Steps.

-For the contractor this is another chore to add to the list of statutory record keeping duties.
+For the contractor this is not “just another chore” to add to the list of record keeping duties.

 Surprisingly, quite a lot!
 This is the message according to the research on the actual findings of the voluntary users of SWMPs.

 The early adopters of SWMPs found that by placing additional thought and energy into assessing their waste arisings from each project, they could save money.
 These savings occur when re-using, minimising, and even innovating new uses for their project generated waste.
 Through SWMPs it has been possible to reduce disposal, and make significant savings in costs.

 For contracts valued at above £250,000 these benefits were found to easily exceed the cost of producing and maintaining the SWMP.

 How to Create and Implement an SWMP in 9 Easy Steps

 We have compiled a 3.5 minute video (also available on YouTube), which you should watch by clicking on the image below.
 It explains the ‘9 Easy Steps to Prepare a SWMP’.
 We recommend that you watch it now.

 This article was originally created about “How to Comply with the Site Waste Management Plan” requirements in the UK when for a period after their introduction they were a legal requirement, for all large construction sites.